ventinus/slipnslider/README.md

 3. hasControls: `true`
 - Handles whether the prev and next buttons get created and appended

-4. navContainer: `'.slipnslider'`
+4. navContainer: Slider DOM Element
-- Element for appending the prev and next buttons to
+- DOM Node for appending the prev and next buttons to (appends ul with li children)

-5. dotsContainer: `'.slipnslider'`
+5. dotsContainer: Slider DOM Element
-- Element for appending the dots to
+- DOM Node for appending the dots to

 6. navText: `['prev', 'next']`
 - Text/HTML to have rendered inside of the prev and next button tags